-With a population of more than 10 million people, Los Angeles County is the most populous county in the United States.
-Not only is this is a lot of people for a single U.S. county, but is, in fact, more people than who reside in any of 40 U.S. states (or 144 of the 235 countries in the world*).
+With a population of about 10 million people, Los Angeles County is the most populous county in the United States.
+Not only is this is a lot of people for a single U.S. county, but is, in fact, a larger population than that of 40 of the 50 U.S. states (or 144 of 235 countries in the world*).
 We tried finding a way to illustrate what 10 million people might look like in a single image, but the best we could come up with (we ran out of time and computing power) was the image above, showing a mere 2,166 people.
-Imagine this image multiplied 4,617 times to arrive at 10 million people.
+Try to imagine this image multiplied 4,617 times in order to arrive at an image of 10 million people.

-We did the math to see how many Dodger Stadiums would be needed to seat all 10 million people residing in Los Angeles County.
+If you do the math to see how many Dodger Stadiums it would take to seat all 10 million people residing in Los Angeles County.

 We came up with 179.
 179 Dodger Stadiums.

-If every Los Angeles County resident were to gather into a tightly-packed crowd (about 18 by 18 inches per person - tight, but not killing anyone), they would fill the land area of Marina del Rey.
-If that doesn’t sound like much, consider that the entire world's population of 7.9 billion people (August 2021), using the same dimensions per person, could be comfortably packed within 638 square miles.
-That would be approximately the area within the boundaries of the cities of Los Angeles, Long Beach, Glendale, Pasadena, Torrance, Burbank, Santa Monica, and Carson combined.
+If every Los Angeles County resident were to gather into a tightly-packed crowd (about 18 by 18 inches per person - tight, but not suffocating anyone), they would fill the land area of Marina del Rey.
+If that doesn’t sound like much, consider that the entire world's population of 7.9 billion people (January 2023), using the same dimensions per person, could be comfortably packed within 638 square miles.
+That would be approximately the combined area of the cities of Los Angeles, Long Beach, Glendale, Pasadena, Torrance, Burbank, Santa Monica and Carson.